 This individual study course provides an opportunity for students to learn programming languages that are not otherwise part of their degree program.
 The students first teach themselves a programming language, approved by the department, and then develop a program using this language.
 This is done under the supervision of a faculty member.
 A presentation of the program developed is required.
-Note: the course may not be taken for credit for by BScCS or BCS students.
+NOTE: The course may not be taken for credit by BScCS or BCS students.

 Prerequisite: Approval of the Department.